jhgarner/duck-chess/README.md

 ## TODO

 Frontend:
-1. Add notifications
+1. Add back buttons or integrate with the browser's history
+2. Make the UI less confusing
 2. Use Tauri to create a native frontend
 3. Add a "local" game button to UI

 Backend:
-1. Actually track sessions
-2. Add notifications